apigee-labs/rapier/README.md

      'items': 'http://example.org/xxxxx'
     }

-In JSON, the Collection at `http://example.org/xxxxx` will look like this:
+The Collection at `http://example.org/xxxxx` will look like this in JSON:

     {'self_link': 'http://example.org/xxxxx',
      'type': 'Collection',